alfonsosaera/RNAseq/README.md

     ##     Gene universe size: 20876
     ##     Annotation package: org.At.tair

-We can perform a conditional test to avoid considering enriched more general GO terms whose nested terms are also enriched.
+We can perform a conditional test to avoid considering as enriched more general, or parental, GO terms whose nested terms are also enriched.

 ``` r
 conditional(params.GO) <- TRUE